 Here are a few questions to ask yourself to find the best sales CRM systems:

 Why are you looking for a CRM?
 What are the top few problems you’re looking to solve or areas you want to focus on?

 - Are you looking for a CRM to store all lead data in one place?
 Is the security of data an issue you want to solve?
 Or do you have any expectations regarding integrations because you have leads coming in from that platform?

 - Make a list of all the requirements and problems within your business that a CRM might solve for you.
 Only then go looking out for a CRM.

 How many employees need to use the platform?

-- For example, your sales team consists of 3 people – the sales manager and a marketing manager, along with one leadership team member.
+- For example, your sales team consists of 3 people – the sales manager, a marketing manager, and one leadership team member.

 How flexible and quick-to-learn are your employees when it comes to new tools?